 - The RAW Files are smaller and easier to treat

 - When used with the LTSpiceRaw_Reader.py and LTSteps.py, validattion of the circuit can be done automatically.

-- Different models can be simulation in a single batch.
-The principle of operation is the following :
+- Different models can be simulated in a single batch, by using the following instructions:

-Note: It only works with Windows based installations.
+Note: It was only tested with Windows based installations.

 How to Install

 pip install PyLTSpice